Ryanjlowe/awsdue.tv/content/getting-started/create-a-segment.md

 ![Name your segment and complete the import](/images/complete-the-import.png)

 1. After a couple of seconds your segment will be imported.
 Click on the segment name to view its details.

+You have imported users and endpoints into your project.
+Your project is set up to engage with these users based on rules and conditions that you will define next.

 <!--
 To learn more about segments, visit [Amazon Pinpoint Segments](https://docs.aws.amazon.com/pinpoint/latest/userguide/segments.html) in the Amazon Pinpoint User Guide.